orchardup/docker-ghost/README.md

 Configuration
 -------------

-This image can be configured with this environment variable:
+This image can be configured with environment variables:

- - **GHOST_URL**: The url to use when providing links to the site, E.g. in RSS and email.
+ - `GHOST_URL`: The url to use when providing links to the site, E.g. in RSS and email.

 Caveats